 Steam cooking is another capability that you’ll need to carefully consider.
 In recent years, there has been a significant increase in the popularity of stream cooking, largely for its health benefits.
 However, most steam cooking units sit on your countertop taking up valuable worktop space, but this is your opportunity to put steam cooking in a more convenient place in your kitchen.
 It is worth considering steam carefully though, these ovens tend to have a smaller capacity and will either need to be plumbed into the mains or have their own water tank (which you’ll need to fill up constantly).
 We rely on fat and oils to keep our food moist, so could a steam oven help take your cooking to the next level?
 Making your meals more succulent, not to mention healthier.

-Essentially, when it comes to built-in ovens you have two choices: single or double, if you go down the freestanding route then you can find an oven in almost any size.
-With built-in ovens, you first need to think very carefully where you want to place your oven, that will be the determining factor for your options.
-With a built-under oven, which fits beneath your worktop, you have the option of a large single oven with large capacity, or two small ovens in a double-oven format (usually around 72cm tall).
-Whereas, if you decide to place your oven at chest height, you can have any oven that takes your fancy.
-You can either go for one or more single ovens, or you can go for a large double oven (usually around 90cm tall).
-It all depends on your kitchen plans and how much space you have to play with.
+Essentially, when it comes to built-in ovens you have two options: single oven or double oven, if you go down the freestanding route then you’ll be happy to hear that you can find an oven in any size you need.
+Built-in ovens need a little bit more consideration, you first need to consider very carefully where you need your oven to go, that will be the important factor for your options.
+With a built-under oven, which fits underneath your worktop, you have the option of a single oven with large capacity, or two small ovens in a double-oven format (usually around 72cm tall).
+However, if you decide to place your oven at waist to shoulder height, you can have any oven that takes your fancy.
+You can either go for one or more single ovens, or you can go for a large sized double oven (usually around 90cm tall).
+It all depends on your kitchen plans and how much room you have in your new kitchen.
 Think about how many roasts you’re likely to be cooking, and how many people you usually cook for on a daily basis, this will tell you how many ovens you many need to use simultaneously and how big they need to be.

 It’s also important to consider whether you need to leave space for other accessories, such as a coffee machine, built-in microwave or a warming draw.
-Plus, ensure that you double check the exact external dimensions of your oven, they can vary slightly between each manufacturer.
+Plus, ensure that you double check the precise external dimensions of the oven you’re looking at, these measurements can vary slightly between the different manufacturers.

-Manufacturers generally quote the internal volume in litres, but as it’s unlikely you’re going to be filing it with water, this isn’t particularly useful.
-You can’t use the entire space to cook with, and the internal layout of the shelves can determine how much of the space is usable, it’s important to look at the internal layout and dimensions of the oven.
-Larger capacity doesn’t necessarily mean more cooking space!
+Manufacturers generally quote the internal volume in litre units, but as it’s unlikely you’re going to be filing it with water, this isn’t particularly useful.
+You can’t use the entire space to cook with, and the inside layout of the shelves can determine how much of the space is usable, it’s important to look at the internal layout and dimensions of the oven.
+Larger capacity numbers doesn’t always correlate to more cooking space!

-Cleaning your oven, we all know we should do it more often, but how many of you actually clean your oven on a regular basis?
-Well thankfully oven manufacturers know this, and they’ve spent a lot of time coming up with ways to make it easier for us all.
+Cleaning our ovens, we all know we should do it more often, but how many of you actually clean your oven on a regular basis?
+Well thankfully oven manufacturers know this, and they’ve spent a lot of time coming up with ways to make increasingly it easier for us all.
 It’s a dirty and messy job, so the idea of an oven that cleans itself is very tempting.
 There are several options on the market:

-Pyrolytic cleaning: This is a program on your oven which heats your oven up to an incredible 500°C, everything in your oven is incinerated to a crisp.
+Pyrolytic cleaning: This program on your oven heats the oven to an incredible 500°C, any grease or residual oils in your oven is incinerated to a crisp.
 Once the oven cools down again, all you have to do is wipe out the ash.
 Now for those of you that worry about safety, there are pyrolytic cleaning ovens which lock the oven door whilst it goes through the program.
 This is a great option for the environmentally conscious as no harmful chemicals are used.
 As pyrolytic cleaning becomes more mainstream, the prices are coming down, but be sure to do your research and find out the feature comes highly rated on the oven you’re considering.

-Catalytic liners: These can be found on the back, sides and sometimes roof of the oven.
-Instead of using heat to remove the fat and grease, these liners gradually absorb and break it all down, this is done using chemicals in the liners.
-You’ll need to run a cleaning programme every month or so, this will heat the oven up to a temperature allowing the liners to work their magic.
+Catalytic liners: These can be found at the rear, sides and sometimes roof of your oven.
+Instead of using heat to remove the residual oils and grease, these liners gradually absorb and break it all down, this is done by specialist chemicals within the liners.
+You’ll need to run a specific cleaning programme on your oven every month or so, this will heat the oven up to a temperature allowing the liners to work their magic.

-Steam cleaning: This is a less common option and involves adding water which then creates steam to loosen the burnt-on grease.
-However, you will still have to get your hands dirty and clean all surfaces with a cloth.
+Steam cleaning ovens: These are a less common option and involves adding water which then creates steam to loosen the burnt-on grease.
+However, you will still have to get your hands dirty and clean all surfaces inside the oven with a damp cloth.